Alan-Tyler/manager-README/README.md

 Be getting stuck in - You'll never hear me say "that's not my job".

+## Meetings

+If you are in a meeting - give that meeting your whole attention.
+If you’re dividing your attention across slack, email, your phone while in this meeting - leave the meeting.
+Failure to do this just prolongs the meeting for everyone involved, including you.

+You are welcome to drop off a meeting as soon as it is obvious that you aren’t adding value or it’s a waste of your time.

+“It is not rude to leave, it is rude to make someone stay and waste their time.”

+I am a stickler about being on time.
+I’m as back-to-back as anyone else in the organisation and I’m not perfect!
+But in general, if I know I’m going to be +2 mins late I will message you.
+You should, too.
+Respect other people’s time as you want them to respect yours.

 ## Personal quirks
 I am loud: My hearing is badly damaged and it's difficult for me to regulate my vocal volume.
 I do try, but sometimes it slips a bit.
 If I'm too loud then tell me.